 To each 2lb of fruit add one pint of water.
 Bring the mixture to the boil, stirring and crushing the fruit with a wooden spoon.
 Reduce the heat and simmer the mixture for 10-15 minutes until it reduces to a pulp.

 Put the pulp into a jelly bag and leave it suspended over a bowl to allow the juice to filter through.
 This normally takes 1-2 hours (or you can leave it overnight if you prefer).

 When the bag has stopped dripping, discard the pulp and measure the quantity of the juice which has collected in the bowl.
-For each pint of liquid allow one kilo of jam sugar.
+For each pint of liquid allow 2lb of jam sugar.
 Please note: ORDINARY SUGAR WON'T DO.
 Jam sugar contains extra pectin, which means that your jelly will set with much less boiling and much less effort.

 (Other brands of jam sugar are available)

 Put the juice into a LARGE microwave-safe bowl.
 The bowl needs to be no more than one-third full when cold, because the jelly will expand quite furiously as it boils.
 If you have ended up with a lot of juice, you may find that you'll need to make the jelly in more than one batch.

 Add the sugar, stir well, then microwave for ten minutes.
 Stir well, then microwave for another ten minutes.
 Stir again, then test the jelly by dipping a fork into it.